 Magazines – If you’ve read the magazine, toss it, donate it or give it to a friend who would enjoy reading it.

 Heirlooms – Yes, heirlooms.
 Is the item valuable?
 Does it have sentimental value for you?
 Do you love it?
 If the answer is no to any of those questions, it’s time to find it another home…without guilt.

 Kid’s artwork – Do you realize if you save every piece of artwork your child brings home from the time they start school that you’ll be overrun with papers before they hit middle school?
-And if you have more that one child…wowzers.
+And if you have more than one child…wowzers.
 You’re not a bad mom for trashing her watercolor from preschool.
-Choose a a couple of masterpieces from each year (I’m a sucker for ones with their handprints on them) and trash the rest.
+Choose a couple of masterpieces from each year (I’m a sucker for ones with their handprints on them) and trash the rest.
 You’ll get an extra space when playing Mom Guilt Bingo too.
 Score.

 I have a 3-ring binder for each child filled with page protectors.
 I slide the coloring pages and craft projects I want to keep in there.
 One binder each for the entirety of their elementary years is all I’m keeping!

 Cosmetics – Eye makeup that has expired, travel-sized shampoos with a dime-sized amount left in the bottle, eyeshadow colors you don’t actually use: all need to be trashed.
 If you come across something you really want to use but just don’t remember to (hello face masks and bath salts) leave them out on the countertop for a week so you can put them to use.
 Still haven’t used them up after a week?
 You’re not going to.

 Pantry items – Refrigerators get cleaned out pretty often since the odor of science projects kind of demands it, but what about your pantry?
 Have you gone gluten-free and there are still boxes of pasta in your cabinets?
 Unopened items that are not expired can be donated to a food bank.
 Others can be tossed.